skogsbrus/os/README.md

-# OS dotfiles for NixOS
+# OS dotfiles for Nix(OS)

-This repository configures all of my digital devices that run ✨ NixOS ✨ !
+This repository configures all of my digital devices that run ✨ Nix(OS) ✨ !

 ## Help